MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2_sample_uwp.md

    `<your-repos-directory>/WebView2Samples-master/SampleApps/webview2_sample_uwp/README.md`

-1. If Visual Studio (minimum required version) is not already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
+1. **Visual Studio** - If Visual Studio (minimum required version) is not already installed, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

+1. **Preview channel of Microsoft Edge** - If a preview channel of Microsoft Edge (Beta, Dev, or Canary) is not already installed, in a separate window or tab, see [Install a preview channel of Microsoft Edge](../how-to/machine-setup.md#install-a-preview-channel-of-microsoft-edge) in _Set up your Dev environment for WebView2_.
+Follow the steps in that section, and then return to this page and continue the steps below.

-1. If not done already, download or clone the `WebView2Sample` repo to your local drive.
+1. **Download samples** - If not done already, download or clone the `WebView2Sample` repo to your local drive.
 In a separate window or tab, see [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue below.

-1. On your local drive, open the `.sln` file in Visual Studio, in the directory:
+1. **Open .sln in Visual Studio** - On your local drive, open the `.sln` file in Visual Studio, in the directory:

    *  `<your-repos-directory>/WebView2Samples/SampleApps/webview2_sample_uwp/webview2_sample_uwp.sln`